jmacdotorg/plerd/README.md

 The default Plerd templates will display links to tag-pages where appropriate.
 Tag pages get their shape from the template named `tags.tt`.

+_Mind your capitalization with tags!_ If faced with inconsistent capitalization within a single tag, e.g. one post claims "boston" for a tag and other one claims "Boston", then Plerd will prefer the first tag containing capital letters to one that contains none, and it will retroactively apply to across all relevant posts.

 ### User-defined attributes

 You can add any attributes you'd like to your posts, and then refer to them from your templates via a hash named `attributes` attached to every post object.
 For example, if a post's metadata looks like this: